wptrainingteam/learn-wp-content/theme-developer-learning-pathway/07-advanced-theme-development/04-build-process.md

 ## Further reading

-For the full guide on how to set up the build process using the @wordpress/scripts package, you can refer to the [Build process](https://developer.wordpress.org/themes/advanced-topics/build-process/) page under the Advanced Topics section of the WordPress Developer Handbook..
+For the full guide on how to set up the build process using the @wordpress/scripts package, you can refer to the [Build process](https://developer.wordpress.org/themes/advanced-topics/build-process/) page under the Advanced Topics section of the WordPress Developer Handbook.